Frank G. Burke Fellowship Fund

 Mary Lee Bundy Scholarship

 The Mary Lee Bundy Scholarship was established in March 2007 by William G. Wilson.
-Spendable income from the Mary Lee Bundy Scholarship provides annual scholarships, made in memory of Dr. Mary Lee Bundy, for MLS students enrolled in the College of Information Studies who are planning on careers in public librarianship.
+Spendable income from the Mary Lee Bundy Scholarship provides annual scholarships, made in memory of Dr. Mary Lee Bundy, for MLIS students enrolled in the College of Information Studies who are planning on careers in public librarianship.

 MIM Alumni Scholarship